 upGrad offers the MBA (Global) with Specialisation in Digital Marketing program with MICA and Deakin Business School, which is among the Top 1% B-Schools across the globe.

 The program lasts for 21 months and has a detailed curriculum.
-Keep in mind that we can’t cover the exhaustive MBA marketing syllabus of our course in an article so we’re sharing the prominent highlights of the same:
+Keep in mind that we can’t cover the exhaustive MBA marketing syllabus of our course in an article, so we’re sharing the prominent highlights of the same:

 Product Management 101

-Our MBA marketing syllabus starts with covering the fundamental concepts of product management.
+Our MBA marketing syllabus starts by covering the fundamental concepts of product management.
 You will learn how to conduct market research for a product by analysing the market size and customer preferences.
 It will help you analyse the industry players and trends while also explaining what a product life cycle is.